qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

   include EVERYTHING on the composition.
 The page can then be reduced or extended to all items depending on their position (on, above, below, left or right of the page).
-* In case of a multi-page composition, each page will be resized to include items in its area (left and right sides for all pages, plus top for the first page and bottom for the last page).
+* In case of a multi-page layout, each page will be resized to include items in its area (left and right sides for all pages, plus top for the first page and bottom for the last page).
 Each resized page is exported to a separate file.